phpactor/phpactor/doc/refactorings.md

 ### Motivation

-One of the major parts of the refactoring process is breaking code down intro manageable, understandable and logical units.
-This often involves moving code into well encapsulated and self-explaining methods.
+This is one of the most common refactorings.
+Decomposing code into discrete methods helps to make code understandable and maintainable.

 Extracting a method manually involes: